mohamed-maad/mock-server-recruitment/README.md

 ### It is **not expected** that all tasks are completed, depending on the experience level of the applicant.

 If juniors complete 2-4 tasks, it is considered adequate.
-Seniors should complete all of them.
 The more you solve the better.
+Seniors should complete all the tasks.

 ### Please send an email if something is not working as expected.